opensource-observer/oso/docs/docs/how-oso-works/architecture.md

 ## Open Architecture for Open Source Data

-The architecture is designed to accomodate a collaborative data pipeline that can be used to formulate a better understanding of a project's impact.
+The architecture is designed to accomodate a collaborative data pipeline that can be used to formulate a better understanding of projects' impact across various dimensions.
 The data collected and the code used to build the system are all built in the open with a goal of transparency for costs and development.
-As illustrated in the architectural diagram, the Main Data Pipeline feeds into a PostgreSQL database that is used to enable the OSO website, but the materialized data within the data warehouse of that pipeline can be used by any external system as well.
+As illustrated in the architectural diagram, the main data pipeline feeds into a database that is used to enable the OSO website, but the materialized data within the data warehouse of that pipeline can be used by any external system as well.

-Our goal is to make it simple to contribute by providing an automatically deployed data pipeline so that the community can build this open data warehouse together.
 The main units of contribution are described as the actions available to **Impact Data Scientists** and **Data Engineers**.
 Data Engineers can easily contribute by building more CloudQuery plugins for data collection.
 Impact Data Scientists can help by contributing additional data transformations to the query processors.
 With the infrastructure automation in the OSO repository, either contribution will be automatically deployed once merged into the `main` branch.
-If for whatever reason none of these options fit an engineer's/analyst's needs, there is also the option to extract data from the platform entirely.
+If for whatever reason none of these options fit an engineer or analyst's needs, there is also the option to extract data from the platform entirely.
 This option will likely incur additional costs for the individual on their GCP account.